learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 end
 ```

-We now have access to some new instance methods, like `author`.
-This will return
+This gives us access to an `author` method in our `Post` class.
+We can now
-the actual `Author` object that is attached to that `post`.
+retrieve the actual `Author` object that is attached to a `post` as follows:

 ```ruby
 post = Post.first